 2. Waive contingencies

-The easier you can make things for the seller, the better.
-And waiving contingencies?
-That’s one of the best ways to do that.
+The easier you can make things for a home seller, the better.
+And waiving contingencies is one of the best ways to sweeten your offer.

 This might mean waiving your: